Online Speculative Decoding: Introduction

+Lastly, to further improve the token acceptance rate, \tool not only narrows the query distribution but also routes each query to the draft model best suited for that specific distribution.
+This is accomplished by developing draft models that are finely tuned to cater to distinct domains.
+Concentrating on a narrower query distribution has proven more effective for learning.
+Consequently, \tool efficiently directs queries to the corresponding draft model that specializes in their domain.
+As evidenced in \S~\ref{sec:eval:online_evaluation} of our evaluation, we have adeptly trained multiple draft models, each uniquely tailored to distinct languages or topics.
+This method highlights the significant potential for improved efficiency and accuracy when dealing with a diverse range of queries.

-In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=*] \item We introduce online speculative decoding to reduce LLM serving latency by adapting (multiple) draft models on the fly using query data and knowledge distillation. \item We explore various GKD methods for constructing draft models and identify the most effective variants, suggesting them as superior alternatives to existing finetuning methods in offline settings. \item Our method demonstrates a significant improvement in token acceptance rate by 10-65\% on diverse datasets, translating to 1.2-3.1$\times$ reduction in latency theoretically, with a negligible additional cost.
-It surpasses existing methods which construct static draft models using fine-tuning or distillation on offline datasets, and matches the hypothetical accuracy achieved if all query data were available a priori. \end{itemize}
+In summary, this paper makes the following contributions: \begin{itemize}[nosep,leftmargin=1em,labelwidth=*,align=left] \item We explore various generalized knowledge distillation (GKD) methods for constructing draft models and identify the most effective variants (Section~\ref{sec:knowledge-distill}). \item We introduce online speculative decoding to reduce LLM serving latency by adapting draft models on the fly (\S~\ref{sec:adaptation}). \item We investigate draft model customization for speculative decoding, wherein each query is directed to the draft model that corresponds with the query's domain (\S~\ref{sec:customization}). \item \tool demonstrates a significant improvement in token acceptance rate, by up to 10-65\% on diverse datasets, which translates into a 1.4-2.1$\times$ reduction in latency. \tool can be combined with existing methods that construct static draft models and match the accuracy achieved if all query data were available beforehand (\S~\ref{sec:experiment}). \end{itemize}